 “Before training, approximately 90 minutes before, have a good protein and carbohydrate source.
 The amount depends on your goal and daily macronutrient intake, but a rough guide would be 30 to 35 grams protein and 40 grams of carbohydrate (however, as I said, this is a rough guide),” says Hodson.

-“Immediately after training, you want to replenish your energy fast, so a piece of fruit and a protein shake would be great, and then about 75 minutes afterwards, have a similar meal to the one you had before you trained, but this time add in a small portion of fats too.
-Myself and Sam no longer drink shakes after a session, as we manage to get out protein in from food.
+“Immediately after training, you want to replenish your energy fast, so a piece of fruit and a protein shake would be great, and then about 75 minutes afterward, have a similar meal to the one you had before you trained, but this time add in a small portion of fats too.
+Sam and I no longer drink shakes after a session, as we manage to get out protein in from food.
 So once you can do that, you no longer need shakes.”

 Next up, the best Joe Wicks workouts on the internet.